Albinhsn/SpaceGame/Java/src/se/liu/albhe576/project/README.md

 * Create proper paths
   * interpolate between two positions, enemyType also have some sort of function to modify the path

 ### Random
 * Fix images
   * just make them tga images and send y own parser
-* Create a commandbuffer or something to avoid async issues
 * Wave logic
   * Actually hoist out to wave function
   * i.e the wave controls when shit spawns